mrzahaki/sudio/README.md

 stream.stop()
 ```

+This script demonstrates how to navigate within an audio file, which is useful for long audio content or when specific sections need to be accessed quickly.

-#### Streaming with Volume Control
+##### Streaming with Volume Control

-This example demonstrates how to control the volume of the audio stream using a custom pipeline.
+This example shows how to dynamically control the volume of an audio stream using a custom pipeline.

 ```python
 import sudio